2026 New Triathlete Program registration IS OPEN!

 When not training, Elise works in AP Automation at AMEX, plays keyboard / sings in local bands, and thoroughly enjoys cooking, hanging in hammocks and traveling.

 David has been a member of the club since 2014 when he joined the New Triathlete Program and was hooked.
 Back then, he was not a swimmer so the swim for a sprint was rather intimidating and he was glad to survive his first race at Blackbear Triathlon.
 Thanks to the DC Tri Club’s Masters Swim Program (sadly no more) he was able to improve and gradually work his way up to longer distances.
-He enjoys more running and cycling and can often be found roaming the hills of Rock Creek.
+He can often be found roaming the hills of Rock Creek Park either on foot or by bike.
 The club has been such a welcoming community that he hopes to give back to the club by serving on the board.

 PATRICK PANNETT, Treasurer